Steampunk: American West

 Another setting is "Western" steampunk, which overlaps with both the weird West and science fiction Western subgenres.
-One of the earliest steampunk books set in America was The Steam Man of the Prairies by Edward S. Ellis.
-Recent examples include the TV show The Wild Wild West and the movie adaption Wild Wild West, the Italian comics about Magico Vento, and Devon Monk's Dead Iron.
+One of the earliest steampunk books set in the United States was The Steam Man of the Prairies by Edward S. Ellis.
+Recent examples include the TV show The Wild Wild West and the movie adaptation Wild Wild West, the Italian comics about Magico Vento, and Devon Monk's Dead Iron.

 Fantasy and horror

-Kaja Foglio introduced the term "Gaslamp Fantasy", for the series Girl Genius.
+Kaja Foglio introduced the term gaslamp fantasy for the series Girl Genius.
 Gaslamp fantasy, which John Clute and John Grant define as "steampunk stories ... most commonly set in a romanticised, smoky, 19th-century London, as are Gaslight Romances.
 But the latter category focuses nostalgically on icons from the late years of that century and the early years of the 20th century—on Dracula, Jekyll and Hyde, Jack the Ripper, Sherlock Holmes and even Tarzan—and can normally be understood as combining supernatural fiction and recursive fantasy, though some gaslamp romances can be read as fantasies of history."
 Author/artist James Richardson-Brown coined the term steamgoth to refer to steampunk expressions of fantasy and horror with a "darker" bent.